 APPLICATION

-Enrobing is a specific term as it consists in the application of a thick layer of fluid chocolate on a core product and controlling its setting to achieve a uniform thickness.
-It is a ubiquitous process that requires mastering the chocolate preparation depending of the composition: simply melting and regular tempering.
+Enrobing is a specific term consisting of applying a thick layer of fluid chocolate on a core product and controlling its setting to achieve a uniform thickness.
+It is a ubiquitous process that requires mastering the chocolate preparation, depending on the composition: simply melting and regular tempering.

 Updated Jul 31, 2021 - 10 min Read